This is part 2 of a two-part series. Part 1 is here.

 So here's what I've found works for me.

-What does an activist citizen need Twitter for?
+What does a thinking radical need Twitter for?
 Roughly:

 - Learning: Breaking news on your issue.
 Longform insights or research (for wonks); examples of tactics (for creatives and do-ers)